Alan Krevis, President

 Emily Fox, Vice President, Events and Technology

 Emily joined GNA in 2011 and was elected to the Board of Directors in 2014.
 Emily has been a Gramercy resident for over 10 years and prior to her time on the Board, she was an active GNA volunteer.
 Emily is an executive member of GNA where she leads the events committee and manages Taste of Gramercy Neighborhood, GNA’s signature event.
 Emily is currently a Vice President at Reich & Tang Deposit Solutions in Sales and Relationship Management and is responsible for developing profitable programs and partnerships on behalf of a national roster of clients.
 Emily’s expertise in business development, marketing, and technology enhances her ability to anticipate the needs of her customers and provide solutions to grow their businesses.
 Emily is also an avid foodie, kitchen experimenter, and photographer and uses these passions to help create awareness and educate the community on the rich and vibrant neighborhood she loves, Gramercy Park.

 Susan Keyloun, Vice President, Marketing and Media

-Susan was elected to the board of directors in 2015 and is a member of GNA’s Taste of Gramercy Neighborhood planning committee, bringing experience as a seasoned marketing professional specializing in producing full-scale events.
+Susan was elected to the board of directors in 2015 and runs GNA’s Annual Art Show and Exhibition, which showcases the work of artists from around the world.
+She is a member of GNA’s Taste of Gramercy planning committee, bringing experience as a seasoned marketing professional specializing in producing full-scale events.
 Recognized and awarded for her philanthropic work, Susan was recently chosen to sustain volunteer initiatives and increase organizational capacity for the NYC Mayor’s Office, and she has raised thousands of dollars for global charities through her marketing and fundraising efforts.
 She is also an award-winning photo-journalist, having amassed national recognition and awards.
 Her work has been featured in media from The New York Times to Smithsonian Magazine.
 A native New Yorker, Susan is thrilled to work with GNA and is dedicated to supporting community initiatives that benefit the residents of Gramercy and the citizens of New York.

 Cathy E. Smith, Branding and Business Development